 The applicant proposes to develop a 39-unit, three-story residential townhome condominium development on a 2.3 acre site at 903 Manor Boulevard in the Washington Manor neighborhood.
 Each unit will have an attached two-car garage and the development will include 17 guest parking spaces and 6 affordable housing units per the Inclusionary Housing Requirement Zoning Code Chapter 6.04.
-The proposed residential development provides needed new housing supply to help the City meet its Regional Housing Needs Allocation goals.
-Staff recommends that the Planning Commission recommend to the City Council to approve the proposed project by making the following actions:
+The proposed residential development provides new housing to help the City meet its Regional Housing Needs Allocation goals.

-1. Resolution 2020-009: Adopt a Resolution recommending City Council adoption of an Initial Study - Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for PLN19-0037, General Plan Map Amendment, Zoning Map Amendment, Planned Development,
+Staff recommends the City Council approve the proposed Planned Development project by making the following actions:

-Site Plan Review, and Tentative Map for 903 Manor Boulevard.
+1. Adopt a Resolution approving the Initial Study - Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for the 903 Manor Boulevard project.